Shab86/indelTrim/README.md

-IndelTrim rewrites indels, where insertions are replaced with a single nucleotides and deletions stripped out, for the purpose of genotype phasing.
+IndelTrim rewrites indels, where insertions are replaced with a single nucleotide and deletions stripped out, for the purpose of genotype phasing.

 IndelTrim is implemented in Haskell and supports VCF and Plink (bed,bim,fam) formats.